 ESTABLISH a strategic, thoughT-out wholesale terms & conditions process for yourself. what are your order minimums?
 Payment terms?
 Returns?
 Shipping costs?
 SORT THIS OUT NOW BEFORE ANY HICCUPS.

 SAVE YOUR LINE SHEET AS A PDF.
 Do not send the buyer a word document, excel document, or anything of that sort. pdf is the most professional way to share your line sheet digitally.

 If you've got these details nailed down, your line sheets should be locked and loaded to go.
-If you're someone who is thinking, "I need help so that I can be sure I do this right the first time", then you should definitely read up about our DIY Line Sheet Course -- it might be the perfect fit for you.
+If you're someone who is thinking, "I need help so that I can be sure I do this right the first time", then you should definitely read up about our Ready, Set, Wholesale course -- it might be the perfect fit for you.

 What line sheet questions do YOU have about your brand and products?
 Let us know in the comments below!